EU taxonomy for sustainable activities: Preparatory work

 The preparatory work started in 2018, when the Commission set up a Technical Expert Group on Sustainable Finance, to assist in developing the EU Taxonomy, with the OECD as an observer.
-In the case of Taxonomy, the core task of the TEG was to develop technical screening criteria that will be used to determine whether an activity is environmentally sustainable.
-A first report was published by TEG at the end of 2018 which introduced the first criteria for activities contributing to climate change mitigation, one of the six environmental objectives of the Taxonomy, and was accompanied by a call for feedback regarding the proposed criteria on climate change mitigation and on the usability of the taxonomy.
+In the case of Taxonomy, the main task of the TEG was to develop technical screening criteria that would be used to determine whether an activity is environmentally sustainable.
+A first report was published by TEG at the end of 2018.
+This introduced the first criteria for activities contributing to climate change mitigation, one of the six environmental objectives of the Taxonomy, and was accompanied by a call for feedback regarding the proposed criteria on climate change mitigation and on the usability of the taxonomy.
 The final report on EU Taxonomy was published by the TEG in March 2020, containing the responses to the call for feedback, recommendations to the commission on taxonomy design, a practical guide for taxonomy users on how to make disclosures, and recommendations to the Platform on Sustainable Finance, which had not yet been established at the time of the publication of the report.
-The TEG final report was accompanied by a technical annex, which contains an updated methodology for assessing the "substantial contribution" of an economic activity to climate change mitigation, updated technical screening criteria, and new criteria regarding activities whose inclusion in the taxonomy may be taken into account in the future.
+The TEG final report was accompanied by a technical annex, which contained an updated methodology for assessing the "substantial contribution" of an economic activity to climate change mitigation, updated technical screening criteria, and new criteria regarding activities whose inclusion in the taxonomy may be taken into account in the future.
 The TEG mandate, which was originally supposed to end in June 2019, was extended until September 2020, due to the high volume of feedbacks received after the publication of the first report.
 The TEG continued to operate with advisory functions after the publication of the final technical report, waiting for the Platform on Sustainable Finance to be operational.

 Objectives

-In spite its potential to providing a sustainable finance to its proponents, the EU Taxonomy remains a voluntary action.
+Despite its potential to providing a sustainable finance to its proponents, the EU Taxonomy remains a voluntary action.
 It is made available for companies and investors who desire to ameliorate their climate and environmental stakes, to use this as an adaptable framework.
 For those who wish to rely on the EU taxonomy, there is a provision of attainable and consistent objectives which provides a common understanding of what green economic activities are and therefore part of the EU environmental goals.
 A Technical Expert Group was assigned in July 2018 to draft the first version of technical assessment criteria, make certain that the said criteria are in accordance with the EU's climate protection goals. this led to the submission of the first proposal in for the EU Taxonomy in March 2020.
 This identified six environmental objectives, which an economic activity must adhere to, to be included in the EU Taxonomy.
 The 6 EU environmental objectives laid by the Taxonomy Regulation are: